willsam100/CodingWIthSamBlog/_posts/2019-08-04-technical-debt-is-not-real.md

 ---
 layout: post
-title: Technical debt is not real
+title: Is Technical debt is not real?
 date: 2019-08-04 09:58:27.000000000 +12:00
 type: post
 parent_id: '0'